 To save money we used a mini village gingerbread kit instead of buying a large house for each guest.
 The smaller houses were a perfect size, and not too overwhelming to make.

-One of the favorite crafts at the party were these Gingerbread Boxes.
-Each box came with a page of foam stickers, and as you can see, had enough stickers that you can be very creative.
+One of the favorite crafts at the party were these gingerbread boxes that come in a kit of 12.
+Each box came with a page of foam stickers, and as you can see, had more than enough stickers that you can be very creative.

 I found this awesome gingerbread baking pan at my local Salvation Army earlier this year.
 I decided to try it out for the first time with a gingerbread dough mix.
 You will see how they turned out later in this post.

 Our kitchen table looked like a sweet shop explosion.
 At each table setting we had a small house, and the gingerbread crafts that we had already put together.
 Since the kit only came with one bag of icing, I made a few small batches of Royal Icing and placed them in plastic baggies around the table.

 We had a lot of goodies to use on the houses.
 Most of the candy came from the Dollar Tree.
 The gingerbread marshmallows were found at Meijer.
 I placed all of the goodies in cupcake pans to keep them contained, and within arms reach to everyone.
 A great place to buy cupcake pans so each child can have their own individual pan is at the Dollar Tree.